Roman-Simone/basic-NLU-tasks/exam/247181_simone_roman/LM/part_2/README.md

 ### 1. `main_manual_avsgd.py`

-This script implements the language model with manual Average Stochastic Gradient Descent (AvSGD).
+This script implements the language model with manual Average Stochastic Gradient Descent.
 The manual version calculates the moving average of the model weights during training and mantain SGD optimizer.

 ### 2. `main_automatic_avsgd.py`